 CenturyLink communicates available pertinent information about major outages to the WUTC by e-mail distribution of PUC Reports issued by the NEMC.
 The NEMC updates the reports frequently until the outage is resolved.

-E911 Unit of the Emergency Management Division of the Washington Military Department.
+State E911 Coordinator’s Office of the Emergency Management Division of the Washington Military Department.

-CenturyLink communicates available pertinent information about major outages to the E911 Unit by e-mail distribution of PUC Reports issued by the NEMC.
+CenturyLink communicates available pertinent information about major outages to the State E911 Coordinator’s Office by e-mail distribution of PUC Reports issued by the NEMC.
 The NEMC updates the reports frequently until the outage is resolved.

 Public Service Access Points (PSAPs).